s-ueno/uENLab/README.md

 ## What is uENLab?

-uENLab is [uEN Laboratory](http://s-ueno.github.io/) blogging at its finest.

 uENLab is a framework about the WPF technology that blog of [uEN Laboratory](http://s-ueno.github.io/) introduces.

 This framework adds a function with an introduction of the blog and uses it as a learning document of WPF.